Teach Your Teen Safe Driving [3 Strategies]

 Getting a driver’s license is no guarantee that the new driver is a safe driver.
+Surprisingly, experience does not necessarily make drivers safer!
 In fact, a recent study by the insurance company Liberty Mutual in partnership with Students Against Destructive Decisions showed older teen drivers often engage in more bad driving behaviors than new drivers.
 How do you make sure you are reinforcing teen safe driving in your family?
-We have three strategies to help you create good driving habits in your teen as they begin driving on their own.
+We have three strategies to help you promote good driving habits in your teen as they begin driving on their own.

 Do Not Rush The Licensing Process

 If your teen has not yet gotten their license, encourage them to take their time.
 Make sure you completely understand the licensing process in your state.
 Remember, guidelines for hours behind the wheel are just minimum requirements.
 Why not commit to at least an extra ten hours of driving?
 Better yet, have your teen complete double the required time.
 Every hour spent practicing before the test is also an hour spent laying the foundations of good driving.